drshahizan/special-topic-data-engineering/materials/lab/chat5.md

 Once you have added your API key to the code, you'll be ready to start chatting with your Gemini chatbot.
 Simply open the `index.html` file in your browser to see it in action!

-## **Conclusion and final words**

-You have successfully built your own Google Gemini chatbot using HTML, CSS, and JavaScript.
-Following these steps, you have developed a functional chatbot capable of interacting with users, changing themes, and saving chat history using local storage.

-This project not only improves your web development skills but also gives you practical experience in integrating APIs and managing application states.
-With your chatbot operational, you can now explore adding extra features or improving its functionality to better meet your requirements.

-If you encounter any problems while building your Gemini chatbot, you can download the source code files for this project by clicking the “Download” button.

 ### Download Code Files: <a href="https://github.com/drshahizan/special-topic-data-engineering/blob/main/materials/lab/chatbot.zip" ><img src="../../images/html64.png" width="36px" height="36px" ></a>